Machine Intelligence on Wireless Edge Networks: Results

 which is the $r$-th component of $\mathbf{W} \cdot \mathbf{x}^*$.
 One could therefore capture only the matrix-vector product by using a bandpass filter to pass all the components of $\mathbf{W} \cdot \mathbf{x}^*$ while blocking all other spurious frequencies.
 We shall use this kind of filtration repeatedly in the paper.

 Since the frequency-encoding method achieves full MVM through a single use of the mixer without the need for an integrator, it is naturally suited for implementation on standard wireless receivers.
-Our concrete proposal is to implement this technique on RF receivers to achieve energy- and space-efficient machine learning inference on size-weight-and-power-constrained (SWaP-constrained) edge devices and sensors.
+Our concrete proposal is to implement this technique on RF receivers to achieve energy- and space-efficient machine learning inference on size, weight, and power (SWaP)‑constrained edge devices and sensors.
 In this protocol, a base station streams out the weights $\mathbf{W}$ of a model, in the form of the frequency-multiplexed signal $w(t)$, over a wireless channel which are then received and applied by wireless clients on their local activations $\mathbf{x}$, which are themselves pre-encoded into the frequency-multiplexed signal $x(t)$.